caddyserver/website/src/docs/markdown/caddyfile/concepts.md

 	<a href="/docs/automatic-https">Automatic HTTPS</a> is enabled if your site's address contains a hostname or IP address.
 This behavior is purely implicit, however, so it never overrides any explicit configuration.
 For example, if the site's address is <code>http://example.com</code>, auto-HTTPS will not activate because the scheme is explicitly <code>http://</code>.
 </aside>

-From the address, Caddy can potentially infer the scheme, host, port, and path of your site.
+From the address, Caddy can potentially infer the scheme, host and port of your site.
 If the address is without a port, the Caddyfile will choose the port matching the scheme if specified, or the default port of 443 will be assumed.

 If you specify a hostname, only requests with a matching Host header will be honored.
 In other words, if the site address is `localhost`, then Caddy will not match requests to `127.0.0.1`.